TheGag96/nitromods/README.md

 Firstly, you'll need to install [devkitARM](https://devkitpro.org/wiki/Getting_Started) so that you can assemble assembly and compile C code in mods from source.
 To be able to support mods written in the [D language](https://dlang.org), you'll need a copy of the [LLVM D Compiler (LDC)](https://github.com/ldc-developers/ldc#installation).

-At the moment, there is an external dependency on the program [knarc](https://github.com/kr3nshaw/knarc) so that we can unpack and repack NARC files.
-Hopefully, this will be replaced with our own NARC library, but for now, **place the knarc executable in the same directory as the nitromods executable.**

 Then, you can initalize your project like:

 ```sh